Centers & Institutes

 Laboratory or Group - A formal or informal organization designed to support scholarship and creative activity, education, technology transfer, and/or service in one or more disciplines through the provision of equipment, personnel, and related infrastructure.
 Laboratories/groups can range from those operated by one or more faculty to a much broader facility that engages private industry and multiple disciplines.

 Facility or Resource - A typically informal or generic, all-encompassing designation for any unit, i.e., center, institute, consortium, survey, laboratory, group, that provides resources to a broad range of interests.
-A Core Facility or Resource is one viewed by the OU Vice President for Research as core to the university's mission and typically receives central funds, e.g., the Radar Innovations Laboratory and Crustal Imaging Facility.
+A Core Facility or Resource is one viewed by the OU Vice President for Research and Partnerships as core to the university's mission and typically receives central funds, e.g., the Radar Innovations Laboratory and Crustal Imaging Facility.

 To maximize flexibility while ensuring clarity of structure and process, The University of Oklahoma defines two types of organized scholarship units.
-This terminology is applied to all such units regardless of their designation as a center, institute, consortium, etc. The classification is determined by the Vice President for Research in consultation with other university leaders.
+This terminology is applied to all such units regardless of their designation as a center, institute, consortium, etc. The classification is determined by the Vice President for Research and Partnerships in consultation with other university leaders.

 University Strategic Organizations